Jean-François Lyotard: Academic career

-Lyotard taught at the Lycée of Constantine, Algeria from 1950 to 1952.
-In 1952, Lyotard returned to mainland France to teach at the Prytanée military academy, La Flèche, Sarthe.
+Lyotard taught at the Lycée of Constantine (Lycée d'Aumale), Algeria from 1950 to 1952.
+In 1952, Lyotard returned to mainland France to teach at the Prytanée National Militaire in La Flèche.
 He published the book La phénoménologie (Phenomenology) in 1954 and began to write for the journal Socialisme ou Barbarie under the pseudonym François Laborde.
-Returning to Paris in 1959 Lyotard taught first at the Sorbonne, then moving to its recently created Nanterre campus in 1966.
+Returning to Paris in 1959 Lyotard taught first at the Sorbonne, then moving to its recently created Nanterre campus (University of Paris X) in 1966.
 In 1970, Lyotard began teaching in the Philosophy department of the Experimental University Centre, Vincennes, which became the University of Paris VIII in 1971; he taught there until 1987 when he became Professor Emeritus.
-In 1982-3 Lyotard was involved in the foundation of the Collège International de Philosophie, Paris, serving as its second Director in 1985.
+In 1982–83 Lyotard was involved in the foundation of the Collège International de Philosophie, Paris, serving as its second Director in 1985.

 Lyotard frequently lectured outside France as visiting professor at universities around the world.
 From 1974, these included trans-Atlantic visits, including: Johns Hopkins University, University of California, Berkeley, Yale University, Stony Brook University and the University of California, San Diego in the U.S., the Université de Montréal in Quebec (Canada), and the University of São Paulo in Brazil.
 In 1987 he took a part-time professorship at the University of California, Irvine where he held a joint post with Jacques Derrida and Wolfgang Iser in the Department of Critical Theory.
-Before his death, he split his time between Paris and Atlanta, where he taught at Emory University as the Woodruff Professor of Philosophy and French from 1995-8.
+Before his death, he split his time between Paris and Atlanta, where he taught at Emory University as the Woodruff Professor of Philosophy and French from 1995–8.
 He was also a professor of Media Philosophy at The European Graduate School.